-In a previous blog we talked at length about adding bolt-ons to a business to aid in short term growth.
+In a previous blog we talked at length about adding bolt-ons to a business to aid in short-term growth.
 This could be minor services such as convertible roof recolouring, brake caliper painting, sticker removal or wheel protector installation, for example.
 These are great at adding to a business model without extreme outlay or changing the way you work.
-We also had a few high investment option in there which are a step up from the others though.
+We also had a few high investment options in there which are a step up from the others though.
 These add a string to your business which can operate in tandem, or completely isolated.

-There are a few other options which generally suit an existing detailing business – PPF, PDR, alloy wheel refurbishment, SMART repair, Wrapping, Window tinting – but by far the most natural addition seems to trend as Leather Repair.
+There are a few other options which generally suit an existing detailing business – PPF, PDR, alloy wheel refurbishment, SMART repair, Wrapping, and Window tinting – but by far the most natural addition seems to trend as Leather Repair.
 And for good reason.

 Leather repair is in high demand as it ticks so many boxes for a detailing business addition.